databricks/dbt-databricks/README.md

 ## Join the dbt Community

-- Be part of the conversation in the [dbt Community Slack](http://community.getdbt.com/)
+- Be part of the conversation in the [dbt Community Slack](http://community.getdbt.com/).
+We would love to hear from you in the `#db-databricks-and-spark` channel.
 - Read more on the [dbt Community Discourse](https://discourse.getdbt.com)

 ## Reporting bugs and contributing code